Voters no longer need to provide a reason in order to vote absentee, whether voting absentee in person via one-stop voting or voting absentee by mail.

 Simultaneous registration and voting at one-stop absentee sites was repealed by North Carolina House Bill 589 (S.L.
 2013-381)

-Early voting for the November 4, 2014 general election runs between Thursday, October 23 and Saturday, November 1.
-Times and locations are listed here.
+Early voting for the November 3, 2015 municipal election runs between Thursday, October 22 and Saturday, October 31.
+Times and locations will be posted when available.

 Postal Absentee Voting